 The Jakarta EE Product Provider creates a java.util.concurrent.CompletableFuture instance to associate with each asynchronous method invocation, returning this same instance to the caller of the asynchronous method, and providing it to the asynchronous method implementation by means of the jakarta.enterprise.concurrent.Asynchronous.Result API.
 The Jakarta EE Product Provider completes this instance upon completion of the completion stage that is returned by the asynchronous method implementation, which is a no-op when the asynchronous method implementation chooses to return the same instance.
-If the asynchronous method return type is void or if the asynchronous method implementation raises an error or exception, the Jakarta EE Product Provider completes this instance upon return from the asynchronous method implementation.
-The Jakarta EE Product Provider raises java.util.concurrent.RejectedExecutionException to the caller of the asynchronous method if it cannot accept a method for asynchronous execution, for example if supplied with an invalid INDI name.
+If the asynchronous method return type is void and the asynchronous method does not have a schedule, or if the asynchronous method implementation raises an error or exception, the Jakarta EE Product Provider completes this instance upon return from the asynchronous method implementation.
+The Jakarta EE Product Provider raises java.util.concurrent.RejectedExecutionException to the caller of the asynchronous method for asynchronous execution, for example if supplied with an invalid JNDI name.
 If the Jakarta EE Product Provider cannot start the asynchronous method for any reason after this point, it completes the java.util.concurrent.CompletableFuture instance with a java.util.concurrent.CancellationException.